 Darius said absolutely nothing.
 Even after an extension ladder was brought and he and Cates and Rosocki climbed out to the scared apologies of the truckdriver and the grudging commendation of the foreman for not getting themselves killed, Darius still did not have a word to say.
-That night, someone lodged a wrench in the gearteeth of the project's biggest hoisting crane, crippling it.
-By the tens of tons, rock was flowing onto the dam now.
-Trainloads of quarry stone were being brought in from two hours away, at Snake Butte-as the name promised, rattlesnakes accompanied the cargoes of boulders, and caused everybody at Fort Peck to think more carefully about where they stepped--and then the loads were discharged on the slope at the west end of the dam, where heavy equipment was beginning to place all this rock to form riprap, the breakwater-like artificial shore which would withstand the waves of Fort Peck Lake when the dam filled.
+That night, someone lodged a wrench in the gearteeth of the project's biggest hoisting crane, crippling it. | By the tens of tons, rock was flowing onto the dam now.
+Trainloads of quarry stone were being brought in from two hours away, at Snake Butteras the name promised, rattlesnakes accompanied the cargoes of boulders, and caused everybody at Fort Peck to think more carefully about where they stepped-and then the loads were discharged on the slope at the west end of the dam, where heavy equipment was beginning to place all this rock to form riprap, the breakwater-like artificial shore which would withstand the waves of Fort Peck Lake when the dam filled.
 Bruce wished rock had never been invented.
 All spring, he had been diving to the footings of the new trestle, which straddled the river at the upstream face of the dam and in effect was going to be the haul road for the mountain of rock as riprap was emplaced on the full four-mile width of the dam.
 It was the middle of May now.
 The damned engineers, Owen very much included, demanded that the trestle be done by the start of June so that they could run their rock trains across it to the eastern half of the dam; then by the end of June, they wanted to be able to stand trains on top of the trestle and merrily dump boulders and gravel over the side until they had the river plugged.
 All well and good and dandy-fine for the engineers, it seemed to Bruce; for him, it meant underwater handling of braces and bolting in the hardest part of the river, the heart of the current.
-Unlike Sangster's truss bridge at the downstream end of the channel, an elegant cat's cradle of steel girders which suspended itself across the river, the trestle walked through the river on stilts and every one of these stilts, brace actually thick wooden pilings, carried specifications that made Bruce sweat beads of his soul.
-If he messed up, went woozy from the bends and forgot to bolt down one end of a braceplate, then when the weight of a sitting trainload of rock came onto-he didn't want to think about it, and couldn't get it off his mind.
-Up through the water, aloft in the strutwork of the trestle, Neil had been called in as brace monkey.
-Swaying over the river on a safety belt-Neil swore he could feel a thrum of the current, hum of humming the Missouri in the wood of the pilings-he didn't like the leeks of channel the trestle project any better than Bruce did.
+Unlike Sangster's of steel girders which suspended itself across the river, the trestle walked through the river on stilts and every one of those otilhad actually thick wooden pilings, carried specifications that made Bruce sweat beads of his soul.
+If he messed up, went woozy from the bends and forgot to bolt down one end of a braceplate, then when the weight of a sitting trainload of rock came onto he didn't want to think about it, and couldn't get it off his mind. bad been called in as brace monkey.
+Swaying over the river on a safety belt-Neil swore he could feel a thrum of the current, hum of the Missouri in the wood of the pilings-he didn't like the leeks of the channel the treatle project any better than Bruce did.
 Floodwater, they both gladly could have done without.